 The efficacy of RRP can be measured in terms of identity theft detection and ability to identify returns ready for non-identity theft compliance referral treatment.
 Two key metrics are used to assess RRP's efficacy: lead generation and True Positive Rate.
-In FY 2018 (through December 31, 2018), RRP generated over 1,125,000 identity theft leads at a lead accuracy rate of 48 percent.
-This represents a 32 percent increase in ID theft leads produced by RRP versus the same period in FY 2017.
-Almost 5 out of every 10 returns flagged as IDT by RRP never receive a legitimate taxpayer identity authentication via the IRS' web, phone, or in-person authentication processes.
+In PY 2019 (through September 18, 2019), RRP generated over 1,265,000 identity theft leads at a lead accuracy rate of 39 percent.
+This represents a 16.7 percent increase in ID theft leads produced by RRP versus the same period in PY 2018.
+Almost 4 out of every 10 returns flagged as IDT by RRP never receive a legitimate taxpayer identity authentication via the IRS' web, phone, or in-person authentication processes.

 In addition to identity theft detections, RRP includes models to identify returns ready for non-identity theft compliance referral treatment.
-RRP expanded its capability in this area in 2018 by adding models that target returns claiming the Earned Income Tax Credit (EITC) or the Additional Child Tax Credit (ACTC) to leverage the capabilities provided by Congress in the Protecting Americans Against Tax Hikes (PATH) Act of 2015.
-During 2018, RRP increased the non-identity theft fraud leads by over 500 percent versus the same period in FY 2017 - an increase in over 1,000,000 new non-identity theft fraud leads:
+RRP expanded its capability in this area in 2019 by adding the ability to reprocess certain returns when IRS receives taxpayer authentication or new/updated third party data (e.g., employer submitted W-2s).
+During PY 2019, RRP increased the non-identity theft fraud leads by over 100 percent versus the same period in PY 2018 - an increase in over 900,000 new non-identity theft fraud leads: